Rules for all grants

 - The support of the Society should be acknowledged in presentations given.
 A logo and guidance on its use will be supplied for this purpose.

-- If the event you wish to attend has now been cancelled, please contact firstname.lastname@example.org immediately to withdraw your award.
-If the event you wish to attend has been postponed, please also contact email@example.com immediately to withdraw your award; this withdrawal will ensure that you are eligible to apply to forthcoming rounds of the scheme to support your attendance at the rescheduled event.
+- If the event you wish to attend has now been cancelled or postponed, please contact [email protected] immediately to withdraw your award.
+This withdrawal will ensure that you are eligible to apply to forthcoming rounds of the scheme to support your attendance at the rescheduled/alternative event.

 - Grant recipients who do not register or do not attend the proposed event, will have their award withdrawn and if funds have been paid will be required to repay the excess funds.
 This includes non-attendance due to travel cancellations, etc.